nuxeo/nuxeo-bench-site/content/scenarios.md

 ## Description

+Each simulation plays a scenario with a concurrency that is part of the report, there is no pause (i.e. think time) between requests, (except for the simulation Benchmarks mixing actions).

 ### Mass import

 This simulation use the [nuxeo-platform-importer](https://github.com/nuxeo/nuxeo-platform-importer/) to generate random document with an attachement.
 The attached binary file is stored in S3 and the fulltext is extracted and indexed.
+The import is run on a single Nuxeo node.

 ### Create document using REST